 The International Law Library may also provide useful case studies.

-The training materials should provide practical guidance and instructions.

-For example, how-to instructions, Frequently-Asked-Questions lists, to-do lists, best practices, templates and tools).
+The training materials should provide practical guidance and instructions (for example, how-to instructions, Frequently-Asked-Questions lists, to-do lists, best practices, templates and tools).

 Material for interactive sessions should be designed to include, facilitate and encourage discussion sessions and interaction between participants.
 Interaction was strongly identified by stakeholders as a key source of learning and sharing of experience.